The upcoming Beijing 2008 Olympics will be a "green" Games thanks to the use of renewable resources, one of the city's top officials said on Friday.

 Speaking at a seminar on China's circular economy, Tian Maijiu, deputy director of the Standing Committee of Beijing Municipal People's Congress, revealed that Olympic venues and facilities would make full use of new energy sources.

-Wind power will generate 20 percent of the electricity supply for Olympic venues in 2008, while terrestrial heat and hot pump technology will provide central heating and air conditioning for an area of 400,000 square meters.
+Wind power will generate 20 percent of the electricity supply for Olympic venues in 2008, while terrestrial heat and hot pump technology will provide central heating and air conditioning for an area of 400,000 square metres.

 Between 80 percent and 90 percent of the street lamps will use solar power, which will also heat 90 percent of bathing water, according to Tian.

 "Beijing is aware of the environmental and economic benefits of new and renewable energy, and has already mapped out related development plans," Tian said.

 Solar power, biomass and wind power development will be the three main projects in the city's rural ecological park, Tian said.